GlobalSport/state-decorator/README.md

 };
 ```

-### Complex form
+### Advanced form

-A complex synchronous action is a made of, at least, an **action**.
+An advanced synchronous action is a made of, at least, an **action**.
 It's function that takes the current state and an optional list of parameters and returns a new state or _null_ if there's no change like the simple form.

-The complex form allows to add some additional properties for this action.
+The advanced form allows to add some additional properties for this action.

 ```typescript
 static actions: StateDecoratorActions<State, Actions> = {